Timmy/ulx-docs/index.md

 <a name="what-is-ulx"></a>
 ## What is ULX?

 ULX is an admin mod for Garry's Mod created by Team Ulysses.
-It was first released days after GM9 (2005) came out.
+It was first released days after GM9 came out in 2005.
 Development on it has continued since then.
 ULX can be used to assist in administration & server management, deal with rulebreakers, alter gameplay and much, much more!

 <a name="feature-highlights"></a>
 ## Feature highlights